JoseBritto/blog/_posts/2023-12-16-the-magic-behind-file-types.md

 We all know that file extensions are supposed to identify file types.
 But how many of you know that in most cases they are mostly redundant? &#129300;

-In today's side quest we explore the magic numbers that help our computers run everyday.
+In today's side quest we explore **magic numbers** — the hidden markers in your files that let your computer understand and handle files, even when extensions are misleading or absent.

-## Don't judge a file by its cover
+## Don't judge a file by its name

-Literally, just **don't**!
-Haha.
-I'll explain.
+Or in this case, its extension to be precise.

 First I'm gonna need you to grab your closest png file laying around.